bwogit/CI_PP4_Caiman_Cove/README.md

 ## Acknowledgements

 ### Special thanks to the following:

+- God, for putting on my path people who want to see me succeed and want me to be happy
+- Myself for this has been a sheer test of endurance and perseverance not to mention that nowhere it is written how tedious the PP4 is.
 - Code Institute
 - Mo Shami my mentor
-- Myself for the perseverance